markd2/RandomLearning/PDP8/focal/focal-notes.md

     - alone on line
   - TYPE %
     - formats output in powers-of-ten
+  - the format stuff can be done inline too.  `TYPE %2,A,%5.04,B,!`

 WRITE
   - without argument to list out all indirect staments
   - can do WRITE 2.0 (all group 2 lines)
   - WRITE 2.1 - that line

+## SUBSCRIPTS

+can have unique subscripts from -2048 through 2047.
+TOtal number is limited by choices you have made in your lifetime the symbol table will output only subscripts between 0 and 99

 ## LIBERRY COMMANDS